Photo Copyright Affect Autism

-This week I’ll talk about the DIR® model’s developmental ladder: The Functional Emotional Developmental Capacities (FEDCs) for Learning.
-There is a lot written about childhood development but only the DIR® model describes it in terms of functional emotional developmental capacities.
+This week I’ll talk about the Developmental, Individual differences, Relationship-based (DIR) model’s developmental ladder: The Functional Emotional Developmental Capacities (FEDCs) for Learning.
+There is a lot written about childhood development but only the DIR model describes it in terms of functional emotional developmental capacities.

 These capacities are likely different than any you’ve seen elsewhere because they are based on AFFECT.
-They are the foundation of the DIR® model in the context of safe, loving and nurturing relationships.
-Dr. Greenspan describes nine stages of development, but it is the first six we are the most concerned with.
+They are the foundation of the DIR model in the context of safe, loving and nurturing relationships.
+Dr. Greenspan describes even more stages of development, but it is the first six we are the most concerned with.

 Typically, babies progress through these stages into early childhood but developmentally delayed children can progress through them much later.
-The final three stages, or capacities, are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.
+The stages, or capacities, beyond these first six are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.

-The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and the earlier intervention starts, the better.
+The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are.
+There is no rush in Floortime.

-In developmentally delayed children it is also important to note that moving through the stages is not linear.
+It is also important to note that moving through the stages is not linear.
 You don’t necessarily master one and move to the next, then master that and move to the next, and so on.
-This is why they are referred to as functional emotional developmental capacities rather than “stages” in the model.
+This is why we now refer to them as functional emotional developmental capacities rather than ‘levels’ in the model.

-More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes always need to be addressed and “patched up”.
+More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes are always something we work on supporting.
 We’ll talk about this a lot more going forward.
 Below are the first six developmental capacities, as described in the book Engaging Autism by Dr. Stanley Greenspan and Serena Wieder, PhD.

 This means that the child is calmly showing interest and responds purposefully to sensory input such as the sight of his or her mother, the sound of his or her mother’s voice by turning his or her head, the touch of his or her mother’s hand on his or her skin, or the movement of an object in front of his or her face, etc.

 In typically developing children, this begins in the first 3 months of life.
-In children with developmental challenges, this typically is an ongoing challenge throughout their development.
+In children with developmental differences, this typically is an ongoing challenge throughout their development.